-This page provides information about what to expect when you attend a programme in-person at Henley Business School’s, Greenlands campus.
-We are committed to providing you with the best possible experience, while protecting your health and safety.
+This page provides information about what to expect when you attend a programme in-person at Henley Business School’s Greenlands campus.
+We are continuing to work with some COVID-19 measures across our venue.
+These measures are in place to continue to give you confidence during your visit and protect your health and safety.

-Some of the responses will refer you to the Essentials pages of the University of Reading’s website.
+Further information can be found on the Essentials pages of the University of Reading’s website.
 These pages set out the latest University and government advice, as well as details of the COVID-secure measures being implemented.
 Whilst the some of the detail of the responses may not be relevant to you, a consistent approach is being adopted across all University of Reading campuses, including Greenlands.
-In addition, we have included further questions which apply specifically to the arrangements at Greenlands.

 Frequently Asked Questions